Dream pop: 1960s–1970s: Origins

-Author Nathan Wiseman-Trowse writes that the "approach to the sheer physicality of sound" integral to dream pop was "arguably pioneered in popular music by figures such as Phil Spector and [Beach Boys founder] Brian Wilson."
-The music of the Velvet Underground in the 1960s and 1970s, which experimented with repetition, tone and texture over conventional song structure, was also an important touchstone in the genre's development.
-Their 1967 debut The Velvet Underground & Nico incorporated what music critic Marc Beamount terms "psychedelic dream pop" in addition to a variety of other styles.
-1960s band the Byrds would influence the "swoony harmonies" of later British dream pop groups.
+Author Nathan Wiseman-Trowse writes that the "approach to the sheer physicality of sound" integral to dream pop was "arguably pioneered in popular music by figures such as Phil Spector and (Beach Boys founder) Brian Wilson."
 The Beach Boys recorded an early dream pop song, "All I Wanna Do", for their 1970 album Sunflower.
-Critic Jim Allen, who cites the Beach Boys as the "godfathers" of dream pop, says that the song's unprecedented "cinematic dream sequence" production style marks the point "where the dream pop family tree starts to come into focus."
-However, because the group were predominantly known for hit singles such as "Kokomo" during the 1980s, critics had largely disregarded the band's 1970s recording output, and the Beach Boys' impact on the genre was not widely acknowledged until after the 2000s.
+Critic Jim Allen, who cites the Beach Boys as the style's "godfathers", says the song's unprecedented "cinematic dream sequence" production style marks the point "where the dream pop family tree starts to come into focus."
+The Beach Boys' impact on the genre was not widely acknowledged until the 2000s.

+The 1960s work of the Byrds influenced the "swoony harmonies" of later British dream pop groups.
+The music of the Velvet Underground in the 1960s and 1970s, which experiments with repetition, tone and texture over conventional song structure, is also an important touchstone in the genre's development.
+The Velvet Underground & Nico (1967) incorporates what music critic Marc Beamount terms "psychedelic dream pop" in addition to various other styles.
+Elements of dream pop are also found in Velvet Underground songs such as "Candy Says" (1969).

-Music journalist John Bergstrom recognises George Harrison's 1970 track "Let It Down" as a progenitor of the genre, while stating that its Spector-produced parent album All Things Must Pass influenced "many guitar-driven, echo-drenched bands have come around since, mixing powerful rave-ups with moody, reflective down-tempo numbers and a spiritual bent.
+Music journalist John Bergstrom recognises George Harrison's 1970 track "Let It Down" as a progenitor of the genre, and has said its Spector-produced parent album All Things Must Pass influenced "many guitar-driven, echo-drenched bands [that] have come around since, mixing powerful rave-ups with moody, reflective down-tempo numbers and a spiritual bent".